philippebeck/3wa/README.md

 - Universe, a section showing an image gallery of Hubble, with a lot of things about the main object of the image, such as basic information, images, official databases & wallpapers;

-- Atlas, another section on astronomy, presenting a table of rare and ancient atlases, in color and covering a millennium; opening to the celestial card galleries & to Wikipedia articles.
+- Atlas, another section on astronomy, presenting a table of rare & ancient atlases, in color & covering a millennium; opening to the celestial card galleries & to Wikipedia articles.